 - able to follow instructions

 - enthusiastic, open-minded and able to motivate children

-- skilled at communicating with children and adults from a range of backgrounds and cultures
+- skilled at communicating clearly with children and adults from a range of backgrounds and cultures

 - practical, organised and good at solving problems quickly

 - creative and adaptable

 - able to work well in a team.

 - working with people who have a disability.